 This can be dangerous because it means that it will take longer to stop.
-Most of the time bleeding brakes isn’t too hard, but what if air gets in the ABS Module.
+Most of the time bleeding abs brakes is not too hard, but what if air gets in the ABS Module.
 Well, bleeding the ABS module can be a bit more of a challenge, but this article will explain how to do it.

 Before going into how to bleed the ABS module, we will first briefly explain how to bleed the brakes.
 This is because you might think you have air in the module, but it is really in another part of the system.
 It is best to make sure that the rest of the system is free of air first before trying to bleed the ABS module because bleeding the ABS module can be a challenge for someone to do on their own.
 For bleeding the air out of the brake system itself, it also helps to have a partner.